 Below, we'll break down the 4 common colors of period blood colors you may be seeing and more information as to why they occur.

 Factors That May Affect Menstrual Color

 There is a plethora of factors that may affect the color of your period blood.
-The common ones include the age of the menstrual blood, hormonal activity, and uterus infection.
+The common ones include the age of the menstrual blood, hormonal activity, irregular periods and uterus infection.
 Each blood hue gives vital information about your health.

 Bright Red Menstrual Blood

 The color of period blood is generally bright red as it is the first phase of your menstrual cycle.
 The uterus shed blood lining at a relatively faster phase.
 It is the time when you may feel menstrual cramps.
 The pain is the result of high prostaglandins production that causes a contraction in the uterus muscles.

 If the flow of bright red menstrual blood is intensive, it may be the sign of ectopic pregnancy, miscarriage, cervical polyp, and cervical cancer ovarian cancer.
 Make sure you seek advice from your health professional if you notice any of these menstrual symptoms.

 Your menstrual cycle goes through many phases in which causes hormone to rise and fall.
 When blood changes its color from bright red t dark red, it means your menstrual cycle is normal.
 The change of color is due to the rise in estrogen level in your blood.
 It is not the fresh blood and is mostly happens when thick uterine lining sheds.

 Pink Menstrual Blood

 If you often noticed pink or light red color shedding on your panty lining just before your period date is due, it is a mixture of period blood and cervical mucus.
 The pink color spotting is a sign that you have low estrogen levels in the blood.
 If the condition is frequent, it is better to consult with your health care professional.